 Jeanne's parents, Connie and Howard, discovered that students hadn't been told about 38 violent crimes on their daughter's campus in the three years before her murder.
 They joined with other campus crime victims and persuaded Congress to enact this law, which was originally known as the "Crime Awareness and Campus Security Act of 1990."

-Visit the Annual Security Reports for each NSU Campus:
+Visit the Annual Security Report for all NSU Campuses:

 Photo courtesy of Security On Campus, Inc.